 In what I’ve read of Verrochio’s life, there seems to be no scandal, no temperamental fits, and no immoral lifestyles so often associated with artistic types.
 He lived out his years in the home of his sister helping to care for her large family and was generous to a fault in meeting their needs.
 When he died at the young age of 53, he left his precious studio to Lorenzo di Credi, who built upon the accomplishments of his master.

 Verrocchio’s productive years were mostly confined to the two decades from the late 1460s until his death in 1488.
-As a sculptor, his two most famous statues are a young David and the incredible Doubting Thomas sculpture (left insert), which were both displayed by the National Gallery in Washington DC in a 2019 exhibition.
+As a sculptor, his two most famous statues are a young David and the incredible Doubting Thomas sculpture (left insert), both of which were displayed by the National Gallery in Washington DC in a 2019 exhibition.

 Of his paintings, the most famous is probably Raphael and the Young Tobias (right insert), which offers a delightful snapshot of the Archangel in his human disguise walking and talking with Tobias on their journey to Media (recounted in Tobit 6 and 10).
 It is a classic Renaissance work, echoes of which we find later in many of Botticelli’s paintings.